yimwingchow/bio_data_analysis/lectures/2015_01_29-HighThroughputTechnologies.md

 to determine which genes exist in a sample by detecting specific pieces of mRNA.
 A single chip can be used to analyze thousands of genes in one assay.
 Chips can be used only once.

+Affymetrix microarrays probes have a fixed length of 25bases, whereas with other technologies the length can vary and be as long as you want.

 #### RNA-seq

 The transcriptome of a cell is dynamic; it continually changes.
 The recent developments